mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### TextField

-- You should be able to override all the styles of the FormLabel component using the CSS API of the InputLabel component.
+- [InputLabel] You should be able to override all the styles of the FormLabel component using the CSS API of the InputLabel component.
   The `FormLabelClasses` property has been removed.

   ```diff